USB Bridge CAN Firmware Flashing

 canbus_uuid: <Replace here with the ID you just queried>

-1. If Klipper prompts ADC out of range, this is normal.
-Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.
+ADC out of range, this is normal.
+Connect the heated bed and thermistor to the motherboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.